National Association for Women's Suffrage (Sweden): Political affiliations

+Members and support

 Several noted women participated with their support.
 Selma Lagerlöf was an important speaker, because of the general respect she was given in all parts of society.
 Lagerlöf was deeply involved with the Swedish suffrage movement and spoke whenever she was asked to, and she was a well known representative for it.
 Ellen Key was also involved, but more frequently ridiculed in the press.
 Elin Wägner was from 1909 one of the most active supporters.
 She participated in plays in the parts of Jenny Lind and Fredrika Bremer, and her novel Pennskaftet (novel) (1910), which spoke for love without marriage, became a controversial success in all society and referred to as the "bible of the Swedish suffrage movement".

 Actions

+1905-1911

 In 1905, the LKPR presented its demands to the liberal government of Karl Staaff, who answered them that women suffrage should be introduced as soon as full male suffrage, which had to come first.

 The government arranged for an investigation of the reform, which was scheduled to present its result after a period of six years.

 In 1907, the Conservative government under Arvid Lindman refused to touch the question by referring to this investigation.
 The LKPR sent a delegation under Gertrud Adelborg to King Oscar II of Sweden, who promised his support.

+1911 and the international congress

 The Sixth Conference of the International Woman Suffrage Alliance in Stockholm in June 1911, has sometimes been referred to as the greatest triumph of the LKPR.
 Many international speakers were present, among them Anna Shaw, Rosika Schwimmer and Carrie Chapman Catt.
 Selma Lagerlöf was a speaker on the Royal Swedish Opera and Ellen Key at Skansen.
 The congress was celebrated with a great parade through Stockholm, who stopped to greet its greatest benefactor, Lotten von Kræmer, on her balcony.

 The congress was given great media coverage.
 In connection to this, the male support group was founded who counted Carl Lindhagen, Ernst Beckman, Knut Wicksell, Mauritz Hellberg and Henrik Petrini among its members.

+1912-1914

 In 1912, Karl Staff presented a motion of women's suffrage, which was voted down by the Conservatives, while the Liberals and Social Democrats voted yes.

-Staff encouraged LKPR to present a support list to Parliament to silence the argument that women did not ask to vote themselves, and in 1913, the LKPR could present a list of 360,000 names of women who supported women's suffrage.
+Staff encouraged LKPR to present a support list to Parliament to silence the argument that women did not ask to vote themselves.
+In 1913, the LKPR could present a list of 360,000 names of women who supported women's suffrage.